ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 Some items will be directly attached to the letter, while some others will instead be a world-wide unlock, and the letter only serves to tell the player about it.

 In some cases, like receiving Carpenter and Wizard buildings, the player will still need to go ask Robin to construct the building that they have received, so they can choose its position.
 This construction will be completely free.

+## Mods

+Starting in version 4.x.x, some Stardew Valley mods unrelated to Archipelago are officially "supported".
+This means that, for these specific mods, if you decide to include them in your yaml settings, the multiworld will be generated with the assumption that you will install and play with these mods.
+The multiworld will contain related items and locations for these mods, the specifics will vary from mod to mod

+List of supported mods:

+- Skills
+  - Luck Skill
+  - Magic
+  - Socializing Skill
+  - Archaeology
+  - Cooking Skill
+  - Binning Skill
+- NPCs
+  - Ayeisha - The Postal Worker (Custom NPC)
+  - Mister Ginger (cat npc)
+  - Juna - Roommate NPC
+  - Professor Jasper Thomas
+  - Alec Revisited
+  - Custom NPC - Yoba
+  - Custom NPC Eugene
+  - 'Prophet' Wellwick
+  - Shiko - New Custom NPC
+  - Delores - Custom NPC
+  - Custom NPC - Riley
+- Other
+  - DeepWoods
+  - Tractor Mod
+  - Bigger Backpack
+  - Skull Cavern Elevator

 ## Multiplayer